ivardesign/960-fixed-width-template/README.md

   project.

-  Although you could have started using them already by this point, you'll certainly want to start using them now. **Keep your Custom Property definitions and Media Queries at the top of your CSS.**
+  Although you could have started using them already by this point, you'll certainly want to start using them now.

+  **Keep your Custom Property definitions and Media Queries at the top of your CSS.**

+  Custom Properties and Media Queries don't need to be the **very first** thing, but very nearly.
+Keep them all near the top to better organize the page and make the sheet more understandable in the end.
+Coding this way is akin to practices used in other programming languages (like Java) where we define variables at the top of the page.
+After getting the hang of how this works, more benefits will become clear.

+  Use Custom Properties to define the chosen color palette and font proportions for the entire site ahead of time.

-  You can tell you need a Custom Property (CP or CP's) when you feel you need to use a media query to adjust something.
+  You can tell you need a Custom Property (CP) when you feel you need to use a media query to adjust something.
 An example could be your navigation that needs to be a Hamburger on small screens, but a regular inline block of links on larger screens.

   In your media query, define your CP: